 My grandmother says that freckles are Angel kisses.
-She says that an Angel comes to every child when it's born – she said that no one ever saw the Angels – just that it always happened.
-Everyone has at least one freckle – Angel kiss.
+She says that an Angel comes to every child when he or she is born to give him or her freckles.
+She said that no one ever saw the Angels – just that it always happened when no one was looking.
+Everyone has at least one freckle, one Angel kiss.

 I don't have any freckles.

 I've checked everywhere.
 I don't have a single freckle.
 No Angel has kissed me.
 My grandma says that it must mean the Angels have something special in store for me.

 But I saw her anxious expressions when she thought I wasn't looking.